Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Results

-Independently of the apparent dynamics, we observe the discussed cut-off at $S=N_{\rm E}$, which is also often seen in experiments (Fig.~\ref{fig:binsize}).
-Note, however, that this cut-off only occurs under coarse-sampling (see again Fig.~\ref{fig:sampling}C).
-When spikes are used instead (Fig.~\ref{fig:binsize_sub}), the same avalanche can reach an electrode repeatedly in quick succession \Dash whereas such double-events are circumvented when thresholding at the population level.
-For more details see Fig.~\ref{fig:supp_gamma_gaus_comparison}.
+Independently of the apparent dynamics, we observe the discussed cut-off at $S=N_{\rm E}$, which is also often seen in experiments (Fig~\ref{fig:binsize}).
+Note, however, that this cut-off only occurs under coarse-sampling (see again Fig~\ref{fig:sampling}C).
+When spikes are used instead (Fig~\ref{fig:binsize_sub}), the same avalanche can reach an electrode repeatedly in quick succession \Dash whereas such double-events are circumvented when thresholding at the population level.
+For more details see Fig~\ref{fig:supp_gamma_gaus_comparison}.

-A further signature of criticality is obtained by estimating the branching parameter.
-This is traditionally done at the avalanche level: The \textit{estimated branching parameter} of the neuronal avalanches, $m_{\rm av}$, is defined as the average ratio of events between subsequent time bins in an avalanche, i.e.~during non-zero activity~\cite{Beggs2003, Klaus2011}.
-Note that, due to coalescence and drive effects, $m_{\rm av}$ can differ from $m$ proper~\cite{Zierenberg2019,Priesemann2014}.
+A further signature of criticality is obtained by inferring the branching parameter.
+If the inference is unbiased, the inferred $\hat{m}$ matches the underlying branching parameter $m$.
+We have developed a sub-sampling invariant estimator (based on the population activity inferred from spikes~\cite{Wilting2018}), but $\hat{m}$ is traditionally inferred from avalanches.
+Then, $\hat{m}_{\rm av}$ is defined as the average ratio of events between subsequent time bins in an avalanche, i.e.~during non-zero activity~\cite{Beggs2003, Klaus2011}.

-Obtaining $m_{\rm av}$ for different electrode distances results in a picture consistent with the one from avalanche-size distributions (Fig.~\ref{fig:ied}B).
+Obtaining $\hat{m}_{\rm av}$ for different electrode distances results in a picture consistent with the one from avalanche-size distributions (Fig~\ref{fig:ied}B).
 In general, the dependence on the electrode distance is stronger than the dependence on the underlying state.
+At the particular value of the inter-electrode distance where $\hat{m}_{\rm av} = 1$, the distributions appear critical.
+If $\hat{m}_{\rm av}<1$ ($\hat{m}_{\rm av}>1$), the distributions appear subcritical (supercritical).
+Notably, the supercritical $m > 1$ corresponds to dynamics where activity increases indefinitely, which is not possible for systems of finite size and exposes $\hat{m}_{\rm av}>1$ as an inference effect.

+More precisely, in case of our simulations, $\hat{m}_{\rm av}$ suffers two sources of bias: firstly, the coarse-sampling bias that is rooted in the preceding avalanche analysis, and secondly the estimator assumes a pure branching process without specific topology or coalescence effects~\cite{Zierenberg2019}.

-At the particular value of the inter-electrode distance where $m_{\rm av} = 1$, the distributions appear critical.
-If $m_{\rm av}<1$ ($m_{\rm av}>1$), the distributions appear subcritical (supercritical).
-Because the probability distributions and the estimated branching parameter share this dependence, a wide range of dynamic states would be consistently misclassified \Dash solely as a function of the inter-electrode distance.
+Concluding, because the probability distributions and the inferred branching parameter share the dependence on electrode distance, a wide range of dynamic states would be consistently misclassified \Dash solely as a function of the inter-electrode distance.